Nicholas Ostrowski

 Environment

-Nicholas is a specialist environmental and planning barrister who represents a wide variety of clients in environmental and planning cases.
+Nicholas is a specialist environmental barrister who represents a wide variety of clients in environmental cases.
 He is a contributor to Garner’s Environmental Law, a leading publication in this area and has a particular expertise in water law.

 Featured cases list

-• Advising the Office for Environmental Protection on a variety of water related issues including the investigation it has launched into the regulation of combined sewer overflows by Ofwat, the Secretary of State for the Environment and the Environment Agency (with Charles Morgan)
+Advising the Office for Environmental Protection in their first ever investigation into the regulation of combined sewer overflows (with Stephen Hockman KC and Charles Morgan)

-• Manchester Ship Canal Co Ltd v United Utilities Water Ltd [2019] EWHC 1495 (Ch) – water company’s responsibility for water discharged through outfalls into canal (with Charles Morgan)
+Manchester Ship Canal Co Ltd v United Utilities Water Ltd [2019] EWHC 1495 (Ch) – co-mingling of polluted and clean water (with Charles Morgan)

-• Public Inquiry into abstraction form the Rivers test, Itchen and Candover – acted for Fish Legal in this public inquiry under the Water Resources Act 1991 into proposed abstraction by Southern Water, issues of drought modelling and fish impact
+Public Inquiry into abstraction from the Test and Itchen Rivers – acted for Fish Legal in this public inquiry under the Water Resources Act 1991 into proposed abstraction by Southern Water, issues of drought modelling and fish impact

 Nicholas is frequently instructed as a specialist public law barrister to represent government departments and other parties including the Home Office, the Ministry of Justice and the Department for Environment, Food and Rural Affairs in judicial review claims.